Generated regional Alaska river scene for Kenai River at Soldotna planning; not an exact location photo

 Best flows

-Stable flows make lower-river travel lanes easier to read; pair the gauge with boat traffic and clarity.
+Stable flows make lower-river travel lanes easier to read.
+Pair the gauge with boat traffic and clarity.

-When to skip
+When to leave

 Skip salmon-focused trips when emergency orders close or restrict the target fishery, or when crowds make clean fishing impossible.